vazhinskiyevgeniy/edgeazure/README.rst

 .. figure:: ./assets/azure-appstack-create_8.png

-Back on the Azure VNET Site configuration page, navigate to the **Site Type Selection** section and select the **system/azure-creds** for automatic deployment.
+Back on the Azure VNET Site configuration page, navigate to the **Cloud Credentials** and select the **system/azure-creds** for automatic deployment.

 .. figure:: ./assets/azure-appstack-create_9.png